.35 Whelen: Performance

 Suitable .358 in bullets range in weight from 150 to 300 gr.
 Using a 250 gr bullet, the .35 Whelen will generate 3500 ftlbf at the muzzle from a 24 in barrel.

 The .35 Whelen is not the ballistic twin of the .350 Remington Magnum and falls about 500 foot-pounds short.
 With the correct bullet choice, this cartridge is suitable for virtually all thin-skinned large and dangerous game.
-The European designation for this cartridge would be 9 × 63 mm; with its wide bullet selection and high muzzle energy it is in the same echelon as the 9.3×62mm.
+The European designation for this cartridge would be 9x63mm; with its wide bullet selection and high muzzle energy it is in the same echelon as the 9.3×62mm.